baverman/snaked/doc/index.rst

 .. note::

    Just a brief remark: I'm not a native English speaker so you may feel some confusion reading this manual.
-Please, share your discomfiture with me.
+Please, :ref:`share <contacts>` your discomfiture with me.
 I'll be very grateful for that.